Review by Frank Plowright

 Beatty’s art evolves considerably over the first few chapters.
 He starts by adopting a slightly more finessed version of the style used for 1940s detective comics, which develops into less noir and more open illustrations.
 Over this entire collection, though, he never loses a stiffness making it seem as if the cast are posing in many panels.

 The fast pace continues until the final page, although there’s a reasonable chance readers will figure out the person behind much of what goes on before Ms. Tree does, a narrative casualty of having to introduce a large cast in short chapters.
 Other aspects will still surprise, though, as Collins unfurls a broad ranging plot, but it’s a promising start rather than the real deal.

 ‘Death Do Us Part’ is better.
 Collins adjusts to what can be done in eight page chapters, making greater use of the available space, slowing down the pace, and lingering longer at the locations.
 He provides a clever continuation of the first story, that of lives moving on and loose ends dangling rather than a contrived scenario.
 Ms. Tree begins to look at the bigger picture and the mobs who pulled the strings of the crooks in the opening story, and all trails lead back to the Muerta family.
 He also adds depth to Ms. Tree’s character, and it’s here that the extremely capable, but not necessarily very likeable personality begins to evolve.

 Paperback format reprints of the earliest Ms. Tree stories continue with The Cold Dish.
-Alternatively, these two stories are combined with that story in the 2021 Hard Case hardcover The Cold Dish.
+Alternatively, these two stories are combined with that story in the 2021 Hard Case hardcover also titled The Cold Dish.